-The natural home remedy is an age old tradition that is making quite the comeback.
+The natural home remedy is an age-old tradition that is making a comeback.
 In no area is this more true than in pet care, especially in treating a whole host of dog ailments!
 For the most part, dogs respond similarly to humans when herbal remedies are applied to them.
-These salves, poultices and infusions range from simple to procure to a bit more tedious to create, but all offer relief to our canine friends.
+These salves, poultices, and infusions range from simple to procure to a bit more tedious to create, but all offer relief to our canine friends.

 Just as with humans, these topical treatments work by being absorbed by the body's biggest organ, the skin!
 As you'd probably imagine, issues that affect the skin directly like burns, insect bites, and wounds can respond well to herbal applications.
 What you may not know is that these remedies go deeper than your dog's dermal layer, working on problems like aching joints, a failing immune system, and even growing tumors!
 We’ll now go through some different forms of remedies and how you can create them for your favorite pup at home.